-How to Make the Best Blue Cheese Dressing or Dipping Sauce
+How to Make the Best Blue Cheese Dressing (or Dip)

-- Sour cream and mayonnaise — For the best blue cheese dressing, use both.
+Sour cream and mayonnaise — For the best blue cheese dressing, use both.
 A combination of sour cream and mayonnaise make the dressing extra creamy.
 Mayonnaise can be heavy by itself.
 Adding sour cream lightens up the dressing a bit.
 If you’re used to only using mayonnaise, try adding a bit of sour cream next time.
 It’s a game changer.
 If you’re in the mood, you can make homemade mayo, too.
 Here’s our no-fail mayonnaise recipe.
 (We use the same combination of mayo and sour cream to make this creamy honey mustard sauce.)

 Just a few seconds of stirring turns the dressing into a creamy and delicious mixture.